How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 In the annular eclipse on 2008/02/07 near the South Pole, the shadow actually travels from east to west for some time before it eventually goes north and returns to the normal west-to-east movement.

 The shadow moves at about 3400 km/h (0.94 km/s) with respect to the Earth's centre.
-However, due to orbital motion of the Earth, the shadow moves the slowest near the equator with respect to the observer because the Earth's rotation is fastest there.
+However, due to the orbital motion of the Earth, the shadow moves the slowest near the equator with respect to the observer because the Earth's rotation is the fastest there.
 The speed is approximately 1700 km/h (0.47 km/s).
 However it can be much faster near the poles and when the eclipse starts or ends where it runs down the curvature of the Earth.
 At this stage the speed can be as high as 30000 km/h (9 km/s).
 [Back to top]

 No. The path of totality or annularity can pass through any place on Earth.
 For instance, a total and annular eclipse is visible at North Pole on 2015/03/20 and 2021/06/10 respectively; while the South Pole will enjoy totality and annularity on 2094/01/16 and 2097/11/04 respectively.
 (All dates are in accordance with UTC times) [Back to top]